Samsung Galaxy S8 and S8+ review: Simply two of the best

 But if Samsung is going to come back from its Note fiasco to win back customers who prefer something a little different than what Apple's iPhone provides, there's no better entry than the Galaxy S8, the company's eighth-generation flagship smartphone.

 Like the iPhone, Google Pixel, and pretty much every other high-end smartphone out there, the Galaxy S8 comes in two sizes.
-Whereas Samsung offered a smaller Galaxy S7 and a larger Edge variant last year, the Galaxy S8 and S8+ both employ edge screens; the software has also been improved, and there are neat new gimmicks that make the phone a delight to use as a daily driver.
+Whereas Samsung offered a smaller Galaxy S7 and a larger S7 edge variant last year, the Galaxy S8 and S8+ both employ edge screens; the software has also been improved, and there are neat new gimmicks that make the phone a delight to use as a daily driver.

 About this review: I'm publishing this review after using both the Galaxy S8 and Galaxy S8+ for six days.
 Both phones were active on T-Mobile's network in the western United States during the review process; both were also running Samsung's latest version of Android 7.0 Nougat.